HafizSyedAhmedAli/Gemini-Clone-REACT/README.md

 * `package.json` — project metadata and scripts
 * `vite.config.js` — Vite configuration

-## Usage Notes & Security

-* The repository includes example code that demonstrates how to call Gemini.
-For security and best practices

 ## License

 This project is licensed under the **ISC License**.